jacobmix/moonlight-chrome/documentation.md

 # Reporting Issues:

-If you still got problems after troubleshooting please give us all the info from your troubleshooting.
+If you still got problems after troubleshooting please give us all the info from your troubleshooting, and your PC(s) specs.